cscart/docs/en/install/digitalocean.rst

 3.8.
 Congratulations!
 Now you have a fast CS-Cart store on DigitalOcean hosting.

 .. meta::
-   :description: How to install CS-Cart store or Multi-Vendor marketplace step by step on a DigitalOcean droplet with a clean installation of Ubuntu or CentOS operating system and configure the server automatically.
+   :description: Install CS-Cart or Multi-Vendor ecommerce software step by step on a DigitalOcean droplet.
+Configure the server automatically on Ubuntu or CentOS operating system.